-Oozing out with sticky chocolate sauce and the melting in the mouth sponginess will easily crown this chocolate fudge pudding, the Queen of all chocolatey desserts!
+No wonder this pudding was favoured by the Royalty!
+Oozing out with sticky chocolate sauce and the melting in the mouth sponginess in this pudding can win a Queen’s heart!

 I did not hesitate to buy the whole stack of books and tried some recipes which came out deliciously well.
 This recipe was extracted from one of the pages and must have been a very popular dessert during that time.